ti-cortex-m4/demo-java-reactive-streams-old/readme.md

-* _buffering_: for each Subscriber the publisher Creates a Subscription that contains a buffer with initially a minimal size that can be extended to the maximum buffer capacity.
+* _buffering_: for each Subscriber the publisher creates a Subscription that contains a buffer with initially a minimal size that can be extended to the maximum buffer capacity.
 * _throttling_: during publishing, the Publisher can use methods _estimateMaximumLag_ (an estimate of the maximum number of items produced but not yet consumed among all current subscribers) and _estimateMinimumDemand_ (an estimate of the minimum number of items requested but not yet produced, among all current subscribers) to predict the buffer saturation and control its publishing rate.
 * _blocking_: if the Publisher uses the _submit_ method to send items to the subscribers, then when the buffer becomes full, this method blocks until free space is available in the buffer.
 * _dropping_ and _retrying_: if the Publisher uses the _offer_ method to send items to the subscribers, then when the buffer becomes full, this method can drop items (either immediately or with a timeout) with or without the possibility to retry them once.